 4. Voice Search Awareness

 Voice searches tend to sound more like normal conversation.
-Instead of typing “best pizza Montreal,” someone might say, “What’s the best pizza place near me?”
-That means your content and SEO strategy should account for:
+Instead of typing “best pizza near me,” someone might say, “What’s the best pizza place near me?”
+That means your content and SEO strategy should account for natural, conversational phrasing, question-based headings, and clear answers that can be understood quickly.

 While voice search doesn’t usually change how your site looks, it can change how your site gets discovered.
 Structuring your content around real questions, using FAQ sections, and writing in plain language can all help.